configcat/docs/website/docs/integrations/overview.md

 ---
 id: overview
 title: Integrations Overview
 description: ConfigCat Integrations Overview.
-List of the available integrations like Datadog, GitHub, CircleCI, Bitbucket, Slack, Trello, Zapier, Jira, Terraform, Amplitude
+List of the available integrations like Datadog, GitHub, CircleCI, Bitbucket, Bitrise, Slack, Trello, Zapier, Jira, Terraform, Amplitude
 ---
 Integrate ConfigCat with your technology stack and leverage all the benefits of Feature flags within your workflows.